mmesoai/Omarim-AI/src/OMARIM_AI_SYSTEM_ARCHITECTURE.md

 These are the proactive, autonomous engines where Omarim AI works on behalf of the user.

 ### a.
 Autonomous Business Agent (`/dashboard/agent`)
-- **Function:** Finds, qualifies, and initiates outreach to new business leads based on a high-level objective (e.g., "Find 5 local businesses that need a new website").
+- **Function:** Finds and qualifies new business leads based on a high-level objective (e.g., "Find 5 local businesses that need a new website").
 - **Underlying AI:**
     - `autonomousLeadGen`: Interprets the objective, finds leads, saves them to the database, and initiates outreach.
     - `initiateOutreach`: Saves the qualified lead, generates a personalized email, and simulates sending it.